Skip to content

 "Week 3 on 0.25 and I feel... nothing?
 Like not just about food.
 About everything."

 That line โ€” or some variation of it โ€” surfaces on r/Ozempic, r/Zepbound, and r/GLP1 almost daily.
 Sometimes it's relief.
-Sometimes it's worry.
-Sometimes it's a thread that spirals into 200 replies about whether the shot is messing with people's heads.
+Sometimes worry.
+Sometimes a thread that spirals into 200 replies, posted at 2 a.m. by someone trying to figure out whether the shot is messing with their head or whether they're just tired.

 The worry has real institutional weight behind it.
 In 2023 and 2024, both the FDA and the European Medicines Agency opened formal safety reviews into reports of suicidal ideation among GLP-1 users.
 Headlines ran.
 Patients panicked.
 Prescribers fielded calls.